NikolaiRadke/Schimpfolino/src/eeprom/README.md

 German **Umlaute** must be converted and only small letters are possible:
 **ä** -> **#** | **ö** -> **$** | **ü** -> **%** | **ß** -> *

 There is an (beta) editor **eeprom.html** in the files folder.
 You can easily add new words or generate a new eepromX.txt.
-Umlaute and the terminating ! are converted automatically.
+Umlaute will be converted and spaces and the terminating ! added automatically.